 For centuries, the Dutch have reclaimed land from the sea.
-But in 1953, the sea tried to take back a huge portion from the province of Zeeland in the south of The Netherlands.
+But in 1953, the sea tried to take back a huge portion from the province of Zeeland in the south of the Netherlands.
 The worst flood in centuries surprised residents in the middle of the night.
-Houses were swept out to sea; livestock and farmland were destroyed; and more than 1800 people lost their lives.
-This historic disaster is recreated with the eye-witness accounts of survivors and the on-scene reports of Radio Netherlands’ journalists who brought news of the tragedy to the world at the time of the disaster.
-This is a unique look back into a memorable chapter of Holland’s past.
+Houses were swept out to sea.
+Livestock and farmland were destroyed.
+More than 1800 people lost their lives.
+This historic disaster is recreated with the eyewitness accounts of survivors and the on-scene reports of Radio Netherlands’ journalists who brought news of the tragedy to the world at the time of the disaster.
+This is a unique look back at a memorable chapter in Holland’s past.

 Producers: David Swatling and Liesbeth de Bakker